Adaptive Algorithms for Relatively Lipschitz Continuous Convex Optimization Problems: Numerical Experiments

 The Support Vector Machine (SVM) is an important supervised learning model for binary classification problem \cite{pegasos_2011}.
 The SVM optimization problem can be formulated as follows

-where $w_i$ is the input feature vector of sample $i$ and $y_i \in \{-1, 1\}$ is the label of sample $i$.
-The objective function in \eqref{objective_SVM} is both non-differentiable and non-Lipschitz, thus, we cannot directly use typical subgradient or gradient schemes to solve the problem \eqref{objective_SVM}.
-The problem of constrained minimization of convex functionals attracts widespread interest in many areas of modern large-scale optimization and its applications \cite{Robust_Truss,Shpirko_2014}.
-Therefore, we demonstrate the performance of the proposed Algorithms \ref{adaptive_alg3} and \ref{Alg_50} for such class of problems.
-We consider an example of the Lagrange saddle point problem induced by the functional $f$ in the problem \eqref{objective_SVM}, with some functional constraints.
+where $w_i$ is the input feature vector of sample $i$ and $y_i \in \{-1, 1\}$ is the label of sample $i$, $\tau>0$ is the regularization parameter, and $\widetilde{Q}$ is a compact convex set.
+The objective function in \eqref{objective_SVM} is non-differentiable and because of the existence of the $\ell_2$-norm regularization the value of the Lipschitz constant of such a function can be extremely large.
+Thus, we cannot always directly use typical subgradient or gradient schemes to solve the problem \eqref{objective_SVM}.
+The problem of constrained (inequality-type constraints) minimization of convex functions attracts widespread interest in many areas of modern large-scale optimization and its applications \cite{Robust_Truss,Shpirko_2014}.
+Therefore, we demonstrate the performance of the proposed Algorithm \ref{adaptive_alg3} for such class of problems.
+We consider an example of the Lagrange saddle point problem induced by the function $f$ in the problem \eqref{objective_SVM}, with some inequality-type function constraints.
 This problem has the following form